 - 1 oz.
 Triple Sec

-2.Throw in the lime wedges and muddle for another 60 seconds.
-Muddle, muddle, muddle.
+- Add the lime wedges and muddle for another 60 seconds.

-3.Fill the glass with ice, and pour the Cachaça and triple sec in over the top.
-Top it off with water and give it a few swirls with a stir stick.
-Alternatively, you can make this in a cocktail shaker and pour the whole thing over ice, but I just didn't see the sense in dirtying another dish.
+- Top it off with water and give it a few swirls with a stir stick.
+Alternatively, you can make this in a cocktail shaker and pour the mixture over ice.

 - Garnish with an extra lime wedge, and enjoy your drink!